A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Introduction

-We assess the performance of $\chi^2_{\mathrm{lens}}$ on a realistic astrophysical dataset consisting of lensed and unlensed pairs in a ratio of approximately $1:1600$.
-These are injected in Gaussian noise, assuming an O4-like (design sensitivity) power spectral density (PSD), as well as a single detector configuration, ensuring that the weaker signal in the candidate pair has an SNR $\geq 8$.
-We find that we are able to segregate lensed and unlensed pairs with an efficiency (true positive rate), at a low false positive rate, comparable to the posterior overlap statistic.
+We assess the performance of $\chi^2_{\mathrm{lens}}$ on an in-part astrophysically motivated dataset, consisting of lensed and unlensed pairs in an approximate ratio of $1:1600$.
+These signals are injected into Gaussian noise, assuming an O4-like (design sensitivity) power spectral density (PSD) and a single detector configuration, with the constraint that the weaker signal in the candidate pair has an optimal SNR $\geq 8$.
+We find that our method successfully distinguishes lensed and unlensed pairs with True Positive Probability (TPP) at a low False Positive Probability (FPP), comparable to the posterior overlap statistic.
 Moreover, we study the performance of $\chi^2_{\mathrm{lens}}$ as a function of the SNR of the candidate pairs, as well as their duration within the sensitivity band of the detector.
-As expected, we find that increasing SNR and in-band duration improves the performance of $\chi^2_{\mathrm{lens}}$.
-Our work therefore provides an accurate, rapidly calculable, and readily interpretable statistic for the identification of strongly lensed pairs of GWs.
+As expected, we find that increasing the SNR and in-band duration improves the performance of $\chi^2_{\mathrm{lens}}$.
+Overall, our results demonstrate that $\chi^2_{\mathrm{lens}}$ statistic provides a rapid, accurate, and readily interpretable method to identify strongly lensed gravitational wave pairs.

 The rest of the paper is organized as follows.
-Section~\ref{Sec:Methods} provides a summary of the posterior overlap statistic, as well as details on the generalized $\chi^2$ and $\chi_{\mathrm{lens}}^2$ statistics.
+Section~\ref{Sec:Methods} provides a summary of the posterior overlap statistic and briefly introduces the Unified $\chi^2$ formalism.
 Section \ref{sec:chisquare_lens} describes the construction of the $\chisqrlns$ statistic developed in this work and examines its properties.
 Section \ref{Sec:Results} outlines the results demonstrating the performance of $\chi_{\mathrm{lens}}^2$.
 Finally, Section~\ref{Sec:Conclusions} summarizes the paper and discusses the scope for future work.
+We also discuss the unified $\chi^2$ formalism in more detail in Appendix \ref{append_unified_chisq}.